-Reintroduced as an annual event via a quorum of enthusiasts in 1996/1997, the Regatta is now one of the principal events on the Gosford City calendar.
+Re-introduced as an annual event by a quorum of enthusiasts in 1996/1997, the Regatta is a principal event on the Central Coast calendar.

-The structure of the Davistown Putt Putt Regatta & Wooden Boat Festival evolved between Putt Putt enthusiasts together with the support and “man power on the day”.
-Offers of assistance have been received and carried out by others, not limited to, but including, Coastal Patrol, SES, Rural Fire Brigade, Volunteer Fire Brigade, Andersons Boatshed and St John’s Ambulance.
+The structure of the Davistown Putt Putt Regatta & Wooden Boat Festival has evolved over the ensuing years and has been supported by a number of local organisations including: Coastal Patrol, SES, Rural Fire Brigade, Volunteer Fire Brigade, Andersons Boatshed, Mitre10, Davistown RSL, Bendigo Bank and many others.

 Meet the Committee

 Since moving to Davistown in 2011, Neil and Doreen have embraced the Putt Putt ethos and have entered boats in each years Regatta since.
-After becoming involved with the Lions Club, providing administrative and operational support, over the past 2 Regattas, Neil has taken on the role of Chairman/Treasurer of the new committee while Doreen has been the driving force behind the Putt Putt Charity Dinner and is the Committee Secretary.
+After becoming involved with the Lions Club, providing administrative and operational support to the Regatta since 2016, Neil has taken on the role of Chairman/Treasurer of the committee while Doreen has been the driving force behind the Putt Putt Charity Dinner and is the Committee Secretary.

 Cheryl & David Hall have been Davistown residents for over 32 years.
 While not Putt Putt owners, Cheryl and Dave are keen supporters of the event and are passionate about the area.
-Cheryl readily took on a role on the new committee and is working with Doreen and Sharon to ensure that the 2018 Charity Dinner is a success.
+Cheryl readily took on a role on the new committee and is working with Doreen and Leone to ensure that the 2020 Charity Dinner is a success.
 David has also taken on the role of Vice President.

 iv.
 Brett Smith